leevi00/leevi00/README.md

 - Hi, I’m @leevi00
-- I’m interested in ...scripts
+- I’m interested in scripts
 - How to reach me @pokeongo09@gmail.com

 <!---